Overview of Pennsylvania Taxes

 Pennsylvania Property Tax

-The average effective property tax rate (the total taxes paid as a percentage of market value) in the state of Pennsylvania is 1.58%, but that varies greatly depending on where you live.
+The average effective property tax rate in Pennsylvania is 1.58%, but that varies greatly depending on where you live.
 In Philadelphia County, for example, the average rate is 0.98%.
 In Allegheny County, the rate is 2.06%.
 These rates are based on the median annual tax payment as a percentage of median home value.

 Seniors, adults with disabilities and widows or widowers over age 50 may also be eligible for a property tax rebate of up to $975, depending on the city of residence and income level.